 In my experience, most medical students enjoy learning about mental illness and talking to mentally ill people, who often have a refreshing knack for saying things exactly how they are.
 In a fit of inspiration, some medical students tell me that psychiatry is the only specialty that enables them to think about themselves, about other people, and about life in general.
-They also like the lifestyle: an hour for each patient, ‘special interest’ days, protected time for teaching, light on calls from home, and guaranteed career progression.
+They also like the lifestyle (in the UK): an hour for each patient, ‘special interest’ days, protected time for teaching, light on calls from home, and guaranteed career progression.
 In medicine they might treat yet another anonymous case of asthma, chest pain, or pulmonary oedema.
 In surgery they might do one knee replacement after another, up until the day they retire or collapse.
 But in psychiatry there can be no factory line, no standard procedure, and no mindless protocol: each patient is unique, and each patient has something unique to return to the psychiatrist.
 I often come across those same students again, months or sometimes years later.
 After the smiles and the niceties, it transpires that they are no longer so interested in psychiatry.
 So what happened?

-The following year whilst going about my house jobs I put up with all sorts of abuse from my colleagues in medicine and surgery.
-One of the other house officers, by then a good buddy, took me aside one day and said with an alcoholic mixture of concern and disdain: ‘Why do you want to go into psychiatry?
+The following year while going about my house jobs I put up with all sorts of abuse from my colleagues in medicine and surgery.
+One of the other house officers (interns), by then a good buddy, took me aside one day and said with an alcoholic mixture of concern and disdain: ‘Why do you want to go into psychiatry?
 You’re a good doctor.
 Can’t you see you’re wasting your talents?’
 It became very clear, first, that the stigma that people with a mental disorder are made to feel also extends to the doctors who look after them; and, second, that this stigma emanates most strongly from the medical profession itself, mired as it is in middle class preoccupations and prejudices and, as a whole, far too grounded in neurosis not to be terrified of psychosis.